Planning for Long-Term Care

-According to a recent article on CNN Money, the average cost of a private room in a nursing home is $83,950 a year.
+According to a recent article in Forbes, the average cost of a private room in a nursing home is $87,000 a year.
 For most people, that's an overwhelming expense, and it's probably not the only one.
 What if you require nursing home care, and your spouse still has a mortgage or rent to pay?
 Managing both living expenses can be financially devastating.

 When is a Good Time to Apply for Long-Term Care Insurance?

 Long-term care policies are typically offered to individuals who are reasonably healthy.
 Most people who consider this type of insurance are generally between the ages of 52 and 64.
-The younger you are when you apply for this coverage generally, the lower the premium.
+The younger you are when you apply for this coverage, the lower the premium.

 What Are the Benefits of Purchasing Long-Term Care Insurance?

 If you have substantial assets or savings, you may be able to self-finance your long-term care.
-But for many people, the thought of spending their life savings to pay for the high cost of nursing or home care is not an attractive option.
-Long-term care insurance may help protect your assets and ease the burden of asking your children or other family members for assistance.
+But for most people, the thought of spending their life savings to pay for the high cost of nursing or home care is not an attractive option.
+Long-term care insurance helps protect your assets and eases the burden of asking your children or other family members for assistance.

 Once you purchase long-term care insurance, your policy can't be cancelled and rates can't be raised based on changes to your personal health status.
 Rates can only be raised across the board in your policy class.
 The policy is usually guaranteed for life and generally can only be cancelled due to non-payment of premiums.